secretstartups/handbook/total-rewards/compensation/compensation-review-cycle/index.html.md

 * ![incorrect email](/images/handbook/people-group/2_Compaas.png)
 1. If you have not used Compaas in the past, you will need to Select the Terms and Conditions box and click Submit.
 If a user has already visited Compaas Rewards they will automatically be taken to their slate view.
 * ![terms and conditions](/images/handbook/people-group/T&C.png)
 1. After logging in, you will land on the Summary tab of your slate.
-This will have the status of your budget, along with a card for each of the team members you will be recommending a raise for.
-The card will list values such as the team member's name, role, level, [performance/growth factor](https://about.gitlab.com/handbook/people-group/talent-assessment/), compensation, discretionary raise, final compensation, RSU Grant, next 12 months TDC (Total Direct Compensation), and notes.
+This will have the status of your budget (if applicable), along with a card for each of the team members you will be recommending a raise for.
+The card will list values such as the team member's name, role, level, [performance/growth factor](https://about.gitlab.com/handbook/people-group/talent-assessment/), current compensation, discretionary raise, final compensation, RSU Grant, next 12 months TDC (Total Direct Compensation), and notes.
 * TODO Update Screenshot
 * The role is located under the team member's name.
 This is the team member's job title including level, for example, Senior or Associate.
 * Underneath the role is the [benchmark role](/handbook/total-rewards/compensation/compensation-calculator/#sf-benchmark).
 This is the job title that is used for determining the base compensation before other inputs such as level are evaluated.
 For example, the benchmark role for a Senior Backend Engineer is a Backend Engineer, Individual Contributor.